 Informal science educators frequently find employment by government organizations, NGOs, and nonprofits.

-Some graduates with the environmental education specialization have gone on to teach in K–12 schools, but most graduates in these specializations work as environmental education officers in education positions in programs offered by
+Some graduates with the environmental education specialization have gone on to teach in K–12 schools, but most graduates in these specializations work as environmental education officers in education positions in programs in organizations such as:

 Those with enough experience have served as education directors.